knuxify/blog/_posts/2023-04-11-tab3-display.md

 The kernel has a mechanism for specifying this, and a few other quirks (such as handling vsync refreshes, etc.) - connector **bus flags** and the DSI **mode flags**.

-Bus flags are stored in the connector info struct, usually initialized in the `get_modes` function:
+Bus flags are stored in the connector's display info struct, usually initialized in the `get_modes` function:

 ```c
 static int s6d7aa0_get_modes(struct drm_panel *panel,